sadli-mrcagney/pyclub/README.rst

 Challenge 2
 ============
+Due 3 Sep 2014.

-Redo Challenge 1, but use the Brisbane feed, which has no distance data.
+Redo Challenge 1, but use `the latest Brisbane GTFS feed <http://gtfs.s3.amazonaws.com/translink-seq_20140717_0348.zip>`_, which has no distance data.

 Suggestion: use Shapely and utm to calculate distances.